-General approach (as applied to Determinate Custodial Sentences)
+General approach (as applied to determinate custodial sentences)

-1. Consider the sentence for each individual offence, referring to the relevant sentencing guidelines.
+- Consider the sentence for each individual offence, referring to the relevant sentencing guidelines.

 Concurrent sentences will ordinarily be appropriate where:

-- robbery with a weapon where the weapon offence is ancillary to the robbery and is not distinct and independent of it;2
+- robbery with a weapon where the weapon has been taken into account in categorising the robbery

-- separate counts of supplying different types of drugs of the same class as part of the same transaction.
+- separate counts of supplying different types of drugs of the same class as part of the same transaction

-- repetitive small thefts from the same person, such as by an employee;
+- repetitive small thefts from an employer

-- repetitive benefit frauds of the same kind, committed in each payment period.
+- repetitive benefit frauds of the same kind, committed in each payment period

 - a single incident of dangerous driving resulting in injuries to multiple victims where there are separate charges relating to each victim.
-The sentences should generally be passed concurrently, but each sentence should be aggravated to take into account the harm caused;
+The sentences should generally be passed concurrently, but each sentence should be aggravated to take into account the harm caused

 - repetitive fraud or theft, where charged as a series of small frauds/thefts, would be properly considered in relation to the total amount of money obtained and the period of time over which the offending took place.
-The sentences should generally be passed concurrently, each one reflecting the overall seriousness;
+The sentences should generally be passed concurrently, each one reflecting the overall seriousness

 - robbery with a weapon where the weapon offence is ancillary to the robbery and is not distinct and independent of it.
 The principal sentence for the robbery should properly reflect the presence of the weapon.
-The court must avoid double-counting and may deem it preferable for the possession of the weapon’s offence to run concurrently to avoid the appearance of under-sentencing in respect of the robbery.3
+The court must avoid double-counting and may deem it preferable for the possession of the weapon offence to run concurrently to avoid the appearance of under-sentencing in respect of the robbery